-Here's an even more portable Lego table—this one is in a lunchbox!
+Just because you want a Lego table doesn't mean that it has to be a huge piece of furniture.
+Sometimes smaller really is better.
+Here's a portable Lego table—this one is in a lunchbox!
 One baseplate sits at the bottom to build on, while the other one keeps all the Legos from falling out.
 This is the perfect case for bringing your little ones' favorite toys on road trips, too.

 11 of 12

 This project will show you how to have building space, mobile storage space, and more storage space on the walls.
 This isn't just a Lego table, it's a whole Lego creation center.
 Ikea comes to the rescue again with this DIY Lego table that connects three Lack tables and with Trofast bins that slide out from under the tables.
 A video of the project is also included as well as how to add and customize the wall unit.